Graduate Student Job Search

 - SciPhD, Addressing concerns of early career scientists ($19.95 for skills assessment of “24 core business competencies that are valued by industry for entry level positions”.
 This listing does not represent endorsement).

 Academic Job Search

-- Interviews can be several days long and include several presentations, often known as your "Job Talk" (For tips on what makes a good job talk, visit A Dozen Slides and The Professor Is In: How to Deliver a Halfway Decent Job Talk).
+- Prepare your "Job Talk" (for tips on what makes a good job talk, visit A Dozen Slides and The Professor Is In: How to Deliver a Halfway Decent Job Talk).